labex-labs/open-source-labs/javascript/30-seconds-of-javascript/lab-repeat-generator/step1.md

-# Repeat Generator
+# Code Practice with Repeat Generator

-> To start practicing coding, open the Terminal/SSH and type `node`.

-Creates a generator, repeating the given value indefinitely.

-- Use a non-terminating `while` loop, that will `yield` a value every time `Generator.prototype.next()` is called.
-- Use the return value of the `yield` statement to update the returned value if the passed value is not `undefined`.
+To practice coding, open the Terminal/SSH and type `node` to create a generator that repeats the given value indefinitely.
+Use a non-terminating `while` loop that will `yield` a value every time `Generator.prototype.next()` is called.
+Then, use the return value of the `yield` statement to update the returned value if the passed value is not `undefined`.

 ```js
 const repeatGenerator = function* (val) {